chemzqm/reactive-lite/Readme.md

 function(model, el) { el.style.display = model.active ?'block': 'none'}
 ```

-The function is called with `model` and corresponding `element`, context is the delegate if it's function from delegate object
+The function is called with `model` `element`, context is the delegate if it's from delegate object

 * **attr-interpolation** `<a data-href="http://github.com/{uid}">{name}</a>`
 * **event binding** `<button on-click="onBtnClick">click me</button>` function is called with `event`, `model` and `element`